dr. N. (Natasha) Barbolini

 My primary research interests include the holistic reconstruction of extinct ecosystems, and investigating the differing responses of plants and animals to environmental crises.
 I enjoy working with multi-disciplinary teams, combining palynological data with palaeobotanical and faunal records in order to best understand past ecosystem dynamics.
 This research is important for understanding current and future global climate changes, as well as being useful in biostratigraphic correlation, dating, and geothermal maturation for the fossil fuels industry.

-Barbolini N., Rubidge B.S., Bamford M.K., 2017.
+Barbolini, N., Rubidge, B.S., Bamford, M.K., 2018.
 A new approach to biostratigraphy in the Karoo foreland system: utilising restricted-range palynomorphs and their first appearance datums for correlation.
-Journal of African Earth Sciences (under review).
+Journal of African Earth Sciences 140: 114–133.

 Peer-reviewed Conference Abstracts